Microscope

 Presence and activity of the pathogen

 The analysis is offered to therapists who are active in complementary care.
-They can (with the support of Biocoherence Netherlands) translate the results into an intervention strategy.
+They can (possibly with the support of Biocoherence Netherlands) translate the results into an intervention strategy.
 This strategy is based on a scientific interpretation of the type of interleukins and other biomarkers towards a nutritional and supplement approach that can suppress these substances or prevent their formation.

 A therapist will receive an extensive report and you will be trained by us in the interpretation.

-Easily order the Intracellular Infection Analysis
+Order the Intracellular Infection Analysis

 The Intracellular Infection Analysis can be ordered by therapists who, when registered with us, can order this analysis via our webshop.
 We take care of the contact with the lab, the client can have blood drawn via an injection clinic in his environment.
 The report is provided by us and prepared in the My Health platform or made available separately.